pirovc/metameta/README.md

 	metameta --configfile yourconfig.yaml --use-conda --keep-going --cores 24

 * Alternatively, make a copy of the configuration file for the complete set of parameters ``cp ~/miniconda3/opt/metameta/config/example_complete.yaml yourconfig.yaml``
-* The number of --cores is the total amount avaiable for the pipeline.
-Number of specific threads for the tools should be set on the configuration file (yourconfig.yaml) with the parameter "threads"
+* The number of `--cores` is the total amount avaiable for the pipeline.
+Number of specific threads for the tools should be set on the configuration file (yourconfig.yaml) with the parameter `threads`
 * On the first run MetaMeta will download and install the configured tools as well as the database files (`archaea_bacteria_201503` by default - see below) necessary for each tool.

 Pre-configured databases: